 After all committee members have had the opportunity to read the written component of the examination, the oral component is scheduled.
-Students must be enrolled at the beginning of the term in a minimum of two (2) credits of Ed_MthSc 800 to take the exam.
+You must be enrolled at the beginning of the term in a minimum of two (2) credits of Ed\MthSc 800 to take the exam.
 Scheduling the Preliminary Examination with your committee includes setting the date, location and time of the meeting.
-It is the student's responsibility to insure that all members of the committee agree and the location is reserved.
+It is your responsibility to ensure that all members of the committee agree and the location is reserved.

-The student must complete the Preliminary Examination Scheduling Form and it is uploaded by the student through their myWSU > Profile > Service Request for electronic approvals within myWSU.
+You must complete the Preliminary Examination Scheduling Form and it is uploaded through your myWSU > Profile > Service Request for electronic approvals within myWSU.
 Only completed forms will be processed and must be submitted at least 15 business days prior to but not counting the exam date.